Tower of Terror (1941 film): Plot

 Anthony Hale is a British secret agent in Germany who takes a job as assistant to lighthouse keeper Wolfe Kristan under the assumed name of Albers.
 He plans to return to Britain with some valuable papers.
 The plan is for him to be picked up by a British boat.
 He meets and befriends Marie, who has escaped from a concentration camp and pretends to be the keeper's niece.
 She had tried to evade capture by the local police by jumping into the sea but was rescued and taken to the lighthouse by the deranged Kristan, who sees in her the image of Marthe, his wife whom he killed 16 years earlier and buried in the basement of the lighthouse.

 Kristan has a hook instead of a right hand giving him a sinister appearance.
 This disability increases his need for an assistant.

-Kritan tries to kill Albers by hoisting him up the side of the lighthouse on the pretence of a high-level task but then releases the winch, hoping Albers will fall to his death.
+Kristan tries to kill Albers by hoisting him up the side of the lighthouse on the pretence of a high-level task but then releases the winch, hoping Albers will fall to his death.
 This does not work.

 After several violent encounters with Kristan, Hale and Marie manage to make their way down to the beach where they board the British boat.
 The lighthouse is destroyed by gunfire from a German destroyer whose captain had been alerted by Hale's signal to his rescue vessel.
 Kristan, prostrate with grief over his wife's opened grave, is killed during the bombardment.